Some people love the summertime. Others can’t wait for the heat to break.

 - Not sweating, even if it’s hot out

-Once you’ve requested medical attention, the person suffering from hyperthermia should get out of the heat, lie down, and place ice packs on the body.
+If you or anyone you know experiences these symptoms, seek medical attention immediately.
+Then, the person suffering from hyperthermia should get out of the heat, lie down, and place ice packs on the body.

-The elderly are particularly prone to West Nile Virus and encephalitis, both which are spread by mosquitoes.
-If you spend a lot of time outdoors (especially at night), use insect repellent to help reduce the risk of getting mosquito bites.
+Older individuals are prone to West Nile Virus and encephalitis, both of which are spread by mosquitoes.
+If you spend a lot of time outdoors (especially at night), use insect repellent to help reduce the risk of mosquito bites.

-With just a little preparation, everyone can stay safe and enjoy spring and summer and fall…just in time to start thinking about that first snow storm!
+With just a little preparation, everyone can stay safe and enjoy summer to the fullest.